space-concordia-robotics/robotics-prototype/CONTRIBUTING.md

 }
 ```

 What the heck is `TTO`?
-Observing this function and argument, it's obvious that it's for `Throttle Timeout`.
+By observing this function and it's argument, it is obvious that it's for `Throttle Timeout`.
 However, imagine that you were stumbling upon a call to this function like this

 ```
 //some code